xerox51/HushenA_stock/README.md

 # HushenA_stock
-A stock data record generator
+A Chinese Hushen A stock data record generator